-The lead auditor's independence declaration for the year ended 30 June 2022 has been received and can be found on page 17 of the financial report.
+The lead auditor's independence declaration for the year ended 30 June 2023 as required under section 307C of the Corporations Act 2001, has been received and can be found on page 16 of the financial report.

 OPTIONS

 The Group has not issued any share options.